Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: Introduction

 Gravitational lensing studies of the SZ signal-mass relation are particularly valuable in this context because they are independent of the dynamical state of the cluster \citep{marrone2012,planck2012-III}, although they also, of course, can be affected by systematic effects \citep[e.g., ][]{becker2011}.
 New, more precise lensing mass measurements for \Planck\ clusters have appeared since our 2013 analysis \citep[][]{vonderlinden2014, hoekstra2015}.
 We incorporate these new results as prior constraints on the mass bias in the present analysis.
-Two other improvements over 2013 are use of a larger cluster catalogue and analysis of the counts in signal-to-noise as well as redshift.
+Two other improvements over 2013 are the use of a larger cluster catalogue and analysis of the counts in signal-to-noise as well as redshift.

 In addition, we apply a novel method to measure cluster masses through lensing of the CMB anisotropies.
 This method, presented in \cite{melin2014}, enables us to use \Planck\ data alone to constrain the cluster mass scale.
 It provides an important independent mass determination, which we compare to the galaxy lensing results, and one that is representative in the sense that it averages over the entire cluster cosmology sample, rather than a particularly chosen subsample.
+It is, however, less well tested than the other lensing methods because of its novel nature, and we comment on various potential systematics deserving further examination.

 Our conventions throughout the paper are as follows.
 We specify cluster mass, $\Mfive$, as the total mass within a sphere of radius $\Rfive$, defined as the radius within which the mean mass over-density of the cluster is 500 times the cosmic critical density at its redshift, $z$: $\Mfive = (4\pi/3) \Rfive^3 [500\rhoc(z)]$, with $\rhoc(z) = 3H^2(z)/(8\pi G)$, where $H(z)$ is the Hubble parameter with present-day value $\Ho = h\times 100\kmsMpc$.
 We give SZ signal strength, $\Yfive$, in terms of the Compton $y$-profile integrated within a sphere of radius $\Rfive$, and we assume that all clusters follow the universal pressure profile of \citet{arnaud2010}.
 Density parameters are defined relative to the present-day critical density, e.g., $\OmM = \rho_{\rm m}/\rhoc(z=0)$ for the total matter density, $\rho_{\rm m}$.